alexlafroscia/alexlafroscia.com/src/routes/(with-site-nav)/tech/2025/making-a-custom-obsidian-bases-view/+page.md

 ## Further Reading

 This tutorial aimed to serve as an overview of the most fundamental aspects of the Obsidian Bases View API, and there is more to explore if you want a deeper knowledge of what a custom Bases View can do.
-If you're looking for a little more information, I suggest checking out the [`obsidian-maps`][obsidian-maps] plugin by the Obsidian team.
-You can also find a repo containing my initial, slightly more complex (and featureful) version of the code in this tutorial [here][calendar-view-repo].
+If you're looking for a little more information, you can find a repo containing my initial, slightly-more-featureful version of the code in this tutorial [here][calendar-view-repo].

 [obsidian]: https://obsidian.md
 [obsidian-bases]: https://help.obsidian.md/bases